-Maintaining a clean work and study area is critical for a number of reasons.
+Maintaining a clean work, study, and school area is critical for a number of reasons.
 The tools and labs used at Workshops for Warriors are very expensive and may be damaged or present a safety hazard if not kept clean.
 It is also important to keep student and lab areas clean for the tour groups who frequently walk through these areas.
-Each class will be assigned specific areas to clean on a daily or weekly basis.
+Each class will be assigned specific areas to clean at the beginning and end of every day.
+Not participating in cleaning will result in a tardy.